By, Terra Rivers, Managing Editor, and Andrew Blanton, Corridor News Contributor

 The first five containers filter out the solid particulates that are mixed in with the wastewater.
 After the water has been through the system, it’s pumped into the five remaining barrels for storage.
 The clean water can be seen flowing through the pipes.
 Challenger sends out scheduled water samples to be tested in several independent testing labs across the country.

 But Corridor News isn’t the only company to visit the site.
 Challenger is currently working with a Mexican Businessman who is looking to bring water recycling to Mexico’s oil wells.
 Layman said the Mexican national is looking to bring water recycling into Latin America.

 “This Mexican company has access to unlimited potential water contracts across all of Latin America,” Layman said.
 “I’m not sure how Mexico handles the disposal of oilfield wastewater, but I’m sure they can benefit from our system.”

 If the deal succeeds, Challenger is looking at a contract of several hundred systems to be built right here in the “Innovation Corridor” and sent over the border.

 Layman said one of his biggest hurdles was he needed to be 100 percent positive his product would work before he sought out investors.
-The problem he faced was there have been 100,000 people before him that said, “Oh, yeah I’ve got this,” he said.
+The problem he faced was there had been 100,000 people before him that said, “Oh, yeah, I’ve got this,” he said.